Aaron8222/data-science-S2023/challenges/c08-structures-assignment.md

     from the limited set of test samples.
 - With the scopus as the `POF`, would uncertainty due to *limited physical tests* be induced or real?
-  - The uncertainty is real due to the limited physical tests.
+  - The uncertainty is induced.

 ## Quantifying sampling uncertainty